 Make sure to enroll in the Advanced Biochemistry lecture series during your first and second semesters.
 Do not postpone this.
-Make every effort to take each partial exam right after the first time you have attended each part of the course.
-Take the first possible retake exam as an improvement option if you really want.
-Note that contents of this course will change over time and if you do not take the exam right after you participated in the lectures/seminars, it may turn out to be even necessary that you attend them again at a later time to pass the exam.
+Make every effort to take each partial exam right after the first time you have attended each part of the course and take the first possible retake exam as an improvement option if you really want.

+Note that the contents of this course will change over time and if you do not take the exam right after you participated in the 38 lectures/seminars, it may turn out to be even necessary that you attend them again at a later time to pass the exam.
 In the end, this would require a lot more work on your part.

-In case you obtain a passing grade after your first two semesters in the Advanced Biochemistry lecture series, judiciously consider if it is worthwhile at all to take an improvement option (provided you still have one).
-To have a realistic chance for an improvement sometime after you actually took the course might require you to sit through the lectures/seminars again and certainly to study the course contents again.
-This may severely delay you in finishing your Masters.
-In the end, really calculate how much improvement in the overall final grade you can hope for and whether this outweighs the potential downside of prolonging your studies.
-Be aware that whether you finished your formal studies swiftly may be an important point for future supervisors, recruiters or employers.
+In case you obtain a passing grade after your first two semesters in the Advanced Biochemistry lecture series, consider if it is worthwhile at all to take an improvement option (provided you still have one).
+To have a realistic chance for improvement sometime after you actually took the course might require you to sit through the lectures/seminars again and certainly to study the course contents again.